-The Kennedy Library houses more than 400 collections of personal papers, presidential records, institutional records, and White House staff files that document the careers and activities of: President Kennedy and his administration; Kennedy family members, friends, and associates; selected institutional bodies; and notable contemporaries.
+The Kennedy Library houses more than 400 collections of personal papers, presidential records, and institutional records, and White House staff files that document the careers and activities of: President Kennedy and his administration; Kennedy family members, friends, and associates; selected institutional bodies; and notable contemporaries.
 The personal papers of early Returned Peace Corps Volunteers (RPCVs) are also available to researchers.

 The President’s Office Files and the National Security Files – both sub-files of the larger John F. Kennedy Presidential Papers – are the most frequently researched materials at the Kennedy Library.